emipa606/RockPeople/README.md

 - Slate
      - Good at shooting
-     - Immune to &quot;soaking wet&quot; mood debuff
+     - Immune to "soaking wet" mood debuff
      - Learns slightly faster
      * Slate is used in roofing and has been used for writing.
-They&apos;re good at shooting to give them a niche.
+They're good at shooting to give them a niche.

 - Sandstone
      - Weaker than the rest
      - Closest to a human
      - Fast
      * Sandstone is made of many finer pieces, allowing for more fluid movement.
-However, this also means they&apos;re more fragile
+However, this also means they're more fragile

 Thanks all for the suggestions.